 Planning is essential for consistent outcomes

-Radiology needs to be complete with standing calibrated AP radiographs and an orthogonal shoot-through lateral image with standardised radiographic techniques.
-Templating systems must be available.
-I use equal size calibration marker discs (32mm) on the anterior and posterior aspect of the hip at the time of standing AP X-rays. [(D1-D2)/2 + D2]/32 = magnification.
+Radiology needs to be complete with standing calibrated AP radiographs, a Standing Direct Lateral with the hip of interest away from the "film" ( knees slightly flexed if there is a Fixed flexion deformity of the hips), and an orthogonal shoot-through lateral image with standardised radiographic techniques.
+Templates must be available.
+You can make your own transparencies at 66% size for use on the computer at home and in the Operating Room.
+HOW DO I DO IT: I use equal size calibration marker discs (32mm) on the anterior and posterior aspect of the hip at the time of standing AP X-rays. [(D1-D2)/2 + D2]/32 = magnification.
 A simpler way is to draw a line on the computer image of length (D1 + D2)/2 and then set this line's length as 32mm.
-Now adjust the image size, so that the ruler on the screen matches your templates ruler.
+Now adjust the image size, so that the ruler on the screen matches your template's ruler.
 Now you are done!
-TraumaCad (commercial software from Brainlab) still requires calibration. |
+(A MARKER OF A KNOWN SIZE IN THE MIDAXIAL PLANE IS EXCELLENT BUT "INVASIVE" ) TraumaCad (commercial software from Brainlab) still requires calibration and is complicated, especially for a nurse to use intra-operatively if needed, and you need to buy an expensive licence! |

 Surgeons need to be familiar with several different hip systems to cope with differing anatomy and bone quality and be aware of the track record of these devices.